Volume functions of linear series: Countability of volume functions for complete linear series.

 By what we said above, it is enough to verify countability for one of these flat families.
 Fix one of them, and call it $\phi :\mathcal{X}\rightarrow T$.
 Without loss of generality we can assume that $T$ is irreducible and reduced.
 The fact that $\phi$ is flat implies by \cite[Theorem 12.2.4]{Gr} that the set of all $t\in T$ for which $X_t$ is smooth, irreducible, and reduced, is open.

 Arguing inductively on $\dim T$, we can restrict our attention to a non-empty open subset of $T$ and assume that all the fibers of $\phi$ are smooth, irreducible, and reduced.
-This will imply furthermore that the map $\phi$ is smooth, so it is enough to prove countability under this additional condition.
+This implies that $\phi$ is smooth, so it is enough to prove countability under this additional condition.